By James Stevens, Director and Solicitor, Go To Court Lawyers. Last reviewed 15 April 2026.

 Manufacturing and precursors

-• It is an offence to sell a controlled precursor, if you believe that it is being purchased with the intention that any of it will be used to manufacture a controlled drug.
-The maximum penalty ranges from seven years imprisonment to 25 years imprisonment.
+It is an offence to sell a controlled precursor with the belief that it is being purchased with the intention that any of it will be used to manufacture a controlled drug.
+The maximum penalty for this ranges from seven years imprisonment to 25 years imprisonment.

 Trafficking

-‘Trafficking’ in relation to drug offences in the ACT means to be part of an organised commercial activity involving repeated transactions of certain controlled drugs.
-It includes any of the following, whether performed by the person themselves for their own gain, or under the belief that someone else intends to sell the drug for gain:
+Trafficking offences in the ACT are offence committed as part of an organised commercial activity involving repeated transactions of certain controlled drugs.
+They may include any of the following, whether performed by the accused themselves for their own gain, or under the belief that someone else intends to sell the drug for gain:

 • selling a controlled drug